Interleukin 2

-Interleukin-2 (IL-2) is an interleukin, a type of cytokine signaling molecule in the immune system.
-It is a 15.5–16 kDa protein that regulates the activities of white blood cells (leukocytes, often lymphocytes) that are responsible for immunity.
+Interleukin-2 (IL-2) is an interleukin, which is a type of cytokine signaling molecule forming part of the immune system.
+It regulates the activities of white blood cells (leukocytes, often lymphocytes) that are responsible for immunity.
 IL-2 is part of the body's natural response to microbial infection, and in discriminating between foreign ("non-self") and "self".
 IL-2 mediates its effects by binding to IL-2 receptors, which are expressed by lymphocytes.
 The major sources of IL-2 are activated CD4+ T cells and activated CD8+ T cells.
+Put shortly, the function of IL-2 is to stimulate the growth of helper, cytotoxic and regulatory T cells.

-IL-2 receptor
+IL-2 structure and IL-2 receptor

-IL-2 is a member of a cytokine family, each member of which has a four alpha helix bundle; the family also includes IL-4, IL-7, IL-9, IL-15 and IL-21.
-IL-2 signals through the IL-2 receptor, a complex consisting of three chains, termed alpha (CD25), beta (CD122) and gamma (CD132).
-The gamma chain is shared by all family members.
+IL-2 is a 15.5–16 kDa protein that is a member of a specific family of cytokines, each member of which has a four alpha helix bundle; this cytokine family also includes IL-4, IL-7, IL-9, IL-15 and IL-21.
+IL-2 signals through a IL-2 receptor, a complex consisting of three chains, termed alpha (CD25), beta (CD122) and gamma (CD132).
+The gamma chain is common to all family members.

 The IL-2 receptor (IL-2R) α subunit binds IL-2 with low affinity (Kd~ 10−8 M).
 Interaction of IL-2 and CD25 alone does not lead to signal transduction due to its short intracellular chain but has the ability (when bound to the β and γ subunit) to increase the IL-2R affinity 100-fold.
 Heterodimerization of the β and γ subunits of IL-2R is essential for signalling in T cells.
-IL-2 can signalize either via intermediate-affinity dimeric CD122/CD132 IL-2R (Kd~ 10−9 M) or high-affinity trimeric CD25/CD122/CD132 IL-2R (Kd~ 10−11 M).
+IL-2 can signal either via intermediate-affinity dimeric CD122/CD132 IL-2R (Kd~ 10−9 M) or high-affinity trimeric CD25/CD122/CD132 IL-2R (Kd~ 10−11 M).
 Dimeric IL-2R is expressed by memory CD8+ T cells and NK cells, whereas regulatory T cells and activated T cells express high levels of trimeric IL-2R.